Robustifying Model-Based Locomotion by Zero-order Stochastic Nonlinear Model Predictive Control with Guard Saltation Matrix: EXPERIMENTS

 The horizon lengths were set to 1.5 s and 0.8 s in the Tachyon 3 and EVAL-03 cases, respectively.
 The discretization time step was set to 0.02 s in the both cases.
 In Tachyon 3 scenario, the controller proposed in our previous work using the control barrier function (CBF) \cite{takasugi2023realtime} was used to track the solution of the MPC while particular CBFs regarding the collision avoidances were turned off to purely evaluate the capabilities of the MPC methods.
 In EVAL-03 scenario, a simple inverse-dynamics controller without any equality and inequality constraints was used to compute the joint torques from the MPC solution.

 Fig. \ref{fig:successRateComparison} shows the success rates of the four methods in the two benchmarks.
 The proposed GS-SMPC outperformed the other methods in both scenarios, demonstrating its robustness against contact uncertainties.
 Figs. \ref{fig:T3SimSnapshots}--\ref{fig:EvalSimSnapshots} display typical behaviors of Tachyon 3 and EVAL-03 during the experiments.
-As illustrated in Figs. \ref{fig:T3SimSnapshots} and \ref{fig:T3SimPlots}, GS-SMPC successfully generated trajectories that avoided collisions while preventing joint torque satirations despite the discrepancies between expected and actual terrain heights.
-While SMPC also managed to avoid collisions, it encountered ill-conditioned optimization problems (e.g., too small step size in Fig. \ref{fig:T3SimPlots}) caused by overly large backoff terms.
-Is should be noted that even we attempted SMPC with wide range of $\sigma$ in (\ref{eq:centroidalCovariance}), but could not find successfull one.
+As illustrated in Figs. \ref{fig:T3SimSnapshots} and \ref{fig:T3SimPlots}, GS-SMPC successfully generated trajectories that avoided collisions while preventing joint torque saturation despite the discrepancies between expected and actual terrain heights.
+While SMPC also managed to avoid collisions, it encountered ill-conditioned optimization problems (e.g., too small step size in Fig. \ref{fig:T3SimPlots}) caused by overly large backoff terms, as also illustrated in Fig. \ref{fig:covarianceComparison}.
+Is should be noted that even though we attempted SMPC with wide range of $\sigma$ in (\ref{eq:centroidalCovariance}), but could not find successfull one.
 HMPC and MPC were unable to accurately predict constraint margins, leading to intense collisions following the terrain height mispredictions.
 Fig. \ref{fig:EvalSimSnapshots} also demonstrated effectiveness of GS-SMPC in preventing self-collisions while enhancing the unilateral force constraints under terrain height disturbances.
 The robot frequently experienced self-collisions between the left and right legs due to the contact disturbances when using the other MPC methods.
-However, as suggested by the success rate for EVAL-03 in Fig. \ref{fig:successRateComparison}, the proposed method still encountered challenges in preventing the robot from falling down, e.g., when a swing foot collided with bumps or the terrain was too tilted.
+However, as suggested by the success rate for EVAL-03 in Fig. \ref{fig:successRateComparison}, the proposed method still encountered challenges in preventing the robot from falling down, e.g., when a swing foot collided with bumps.